Tommy Pham Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the last-ranked team ERA among all league pitching staffs (5.65).
+- The Rockies have a 5.62 team ERA that ranks 29th among all MLB pitching staffs.

-- The Rockies surrender the second-most home runs in baseball (200 total, 1.5 per game).
+- Rockies pitchers combine to surrender 200 total home runs at a clip of 1.4 per game (second-most in baseball).

-- In his last appearance on Thursday, the lefty tossed 5 2/3 innings against the Atlanta Braves, giving up six earned runs while surrendering eight hits.
+- His last appearance came on Saturday against the Toronto Blue Jays, when the right-hander threw 5 2/3 innings, surrendering four earned runs while allowing seven hits.

+- In 24 games this season, the 29-year-old has a 6.89 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .320 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.